freitzzz/edom-19-20-atb-21/sergio/increment1/readme.md

     - Must exist
 - Comments
     - All comments date creation date must be on the same day or after requirement creation date
+- State and resolution
+    - Cannot have invalid resolution with approved state
+    - Cannot have invalid resolution with resolved state

 ### Comment